 The sportsbook giant William Hill has its roots way back in England in 1934.
 It’s been online since 2000, moving into the US market in 2012.
-It has a pedigree shared by few others in this corner of the universe.
+It has a pedigree shared by few others.

-That history and experience is on display throughout the site, and I soon realized I’d have plenty to share in my William Hill review.
+That history and experience are on display throughout the site, and I soon realized I’d have plenty to share in my William Hill review.
 There’s a familiarity there, along with a sensible design, giving me access to lots of crucial info.
-It’s time to board this spaceship to take us to this shining star.

 When you think of William Hill, you’re going to think of sports above everything else.
 In fact, you may not realize the site has anything else, but I can confirm there is a casino we can explore together later in this report.
 As you’d expect from a business that has been around for so long, they also offer in-play action.
 That’s ideal if you want more immediacy from your sporting wagers.
 One element I loved was the presentation of the sports.
 You can see them both in order of popularity – and I’m guessing that might occasionally change – and in alphabetical order.

 Meanwhile, the casino is a quick click or tap away at the top of the site.
 Again, you’ll notice the simple approach to the design comes into play here.
 While some casinos have plenty of categories and complex ways to find games, that’s not true at William Hill.
 It’s not a negative point though.
-Instead of feeling as if you’ve hopped onto the flight deck of a space shuttle, you’ll feel as if you’re in an accessible light aircraft, with far fewer controls.
 You’ll still feel as if you can get around easily though – and you can, even on your first visit.